prs-eth/Popcorn/README.md

 ## Fun fact

  - "POPCORN" stands for POPulation from COaRrse census Numbers🍿.
+ - POPCORN is the successor of [POMELO](https://www.nature.com/articles/s41598-022-24495-w)